Preparation for Laser Hair Removal

 In this procedure, a laser beam is passed through the skin to the individual hair follicle to be removed.
 The intense heat of the laser helps to remove the hair follicle, which inhibits future hair growth in that area.
 Laser hair removal is most suitable for individuals with light skin and dark hair.

 Once the procedure is completed, the patient will be provided with ice packs, anti-inflammatory creams or lotions, or cold water to sooth any discomfort or pain if present.
 The next session will be scheduled after a month preferably in six weeks.
 The treatment will be continued until hair growth is stopped permanently.
 You can find the more information and procedure about skin laser treatment here.

-- Doctor’s would advice the following points for long lasting results.
+- Doctor’s would advise the following points for long-lasting results.